-Demi Lovato Throws Shade With Cryptic Tweet And Fans Decode Singer’s Words
+Demi Lovato Throws Shade With Cryptic Tweet And Fans Decode Singer’s Meaning

 — Ruby Rose (@RubyRose) July 6, 2018

-Responding to the singer’s tweet, actress Ruby Rose, posted a GIF with the “Burn Book” from Mean Girls.
+Responding to the singer’s tweet, actress Ruby Rose posted a GIF with the “Burn Book” from Mean Girls.
 Subsequently, Lovato also liked Rose’s response to her tweet.

 No doubt things look incredibly shady between Demi Lovato and Mike Bayer.
 Given her recent changes and her experience relapsing, it would make sense that they’ve parted ways while the singer moves forward on a new path with her life.